Rob Porter, and Mormonism's #MeToo Moment

 But some Mormons say the experiences of Holderness and Willoughby are not unique.

-"The Rob Porter story typifies everything wrong with Mormon men not believing abused Mormon women," wrote one woman on the Mormon website By Common Consent.
+"The Rob Porter story typifies everything wrong with Mormon men not believing abused Mormon women," wrote civil rights lawyer Carolyn Homer on the Mormon website By Common Consent.
 "I can't even count the number of first-hand accounts I've heard at this point, and I only started paying attention a few years ago.
 Easily dozens.
 Probably hundreds."

 Unfortunately, abused spouses have trouble being heard in many faith communities, and even in the culture at large, said Jenn Oxborrow, who leads the Domestic Violence Coalition in Utah, where about 60% of the population is Mormon.